Joka & Wilbert Borren

 “We hope that when you visit our tasting room, your experience is one which is comfortable and fun.
 Our intention is for it to be an extension of our home where anyone can feel at ease talking about wine regardless of their level of wine knowledge.
 We want to make wines that you can enjoy with friends and family, and create your own special memories.”

-The entire Four Shadows wine portfolio will be available in their tasting room on Upper Bench Road, opening in Spring 2019.
+The entire Four Shadows wine portfolio is available in their tasting room on Upper Bench Road, as of the opening in Spring 2019.
 And maybe if you’re lucky and show up at the right time of day, you might just spot one of the shadows!